postaljs/postal.js/README.md

         $( '<li>' + data.type + " Changed: " + data.value + '</li>' ).appendTo( "#example3" );
     });
 /*
-  Demonstrating how we're re-using the channel delcared above to publish, but overriding the topic in the second argument.
+  Demonstrating how we're re-using the channel declared above to publish, but overriding the topic in the second argument.
 Note to override the topic, you have to use the "envelope" structure, which means an object like: